VanPrecilla-dev/to-do-app-webapi/README.md

 # to-do-app-webapi
 Simple To-Do-App using ReactJS, JavaScript, HTML, CSS &amp; Bootstrap with WebAPIs  (use json placeholder)

+CLICK HERE FOR THE LIVE DEMO OF THE APP: https://vanprecilla-dev.github.io/to-do-app-webapi/

 Description:

 Welcome to To-Do-App, a simple and intuitive To-Do App built with ReactJS, JavaScript, HTML, CSS, and Bootstrap.
 This project showcases the power of these technologies in creating a responsive and user-friendly task management application.